samothx/NNToolkit/README.md

 ## Todos
 Soon to be added missing Features are:
-- Support for Drop-Out regularization
+- Add a jupyter notebook with a proble to play with
-- Support for Softmax activation
+- Support for layerwise dropout
 - Support for normalization of input
 - Support for more activation functions
 - Support for linear regression Problems